Moose Toys

-Moose Toys (or Moose Enterprises or Moose Creative Management Pty Ltd or The Moose Group) is an Australian-owned toy design, development and distribution company founded in 1985.
-Moose is headquartered in Australia, has over 600 staff and distributes to over 100 countries.
+Moose Toys, also known as Moose Enterprises or The Moose Group, is an Australian-owned toy design, development, and distribution company founded in 1985 by Brian Hamersfeld.
+The company is headquartered Cheltenham, Victoria, Australia, has over 600 staff and distributes to over 50 countries.
+They are best known for their collectible mini-figure toy lines, including Mighty Beanz, Trash Pack, and Shopkins.